Arena-Rosnav: Towards Deployment of Deep-Reinforcement-Learning-Based Obstacle Avoidance into Conventional Autonomous Navigation Systems: Methodology

 \subsection{Intermediate Planner - Waypoint Calculation}

 In order to accomplish long range navigation while utilizing a DRL-based local planner, a hierarchical path planning is implemented consisting of an intermediate planner as an interconnection between the traditional global planner and the DRL-based local planner. $A^*$ search is used as a global planner to find a near optimal global path.
-Instead of a simple sub-sampling as proposed in Gundelring et al. \cite{guldenringlearning}, we introduce a spatial horizon dependent on the robots position.
+Instead of a simple sub-sampling as proposed in Gundelring et al. \cite{guldenringlearning}, which is not flexible for stuck situations, we introduce a spatial horizon dependent on the robots position.
 The algorithm is described in Algorithm \ref{subsampling}.

 Let the global path $\pi_g$ be an array Y consisting of $N_t$ poses from which we sample a subset $Y^{\text{subgoals}_i }\subset X^{poses}= \{x_i, \dots, x_N\}$ of local goals based on the robot's position $p_r$ and a look-ahead distance $d_{ahead}$.
 Provided the global path and the current robot's position, a sub-goal within the range of look-ahead distance is selected as the local goal for the DRL local planner.
+Thus, the subgoal is dynamic and moves with the robot's position.
+This makes the approach more flexible in situations with multiple unknown obstacles.
 Fig. \ref{fig:subgoal} illustrates our approach.
-This subset of goals can be observed as local sub-goals $x_i = p_g$ and be given as input into the DRL agent.
+The subset of goals can be observed as local sub-goals $x_i = p_g$ and be given as input into the DRL agent.
 Additionally, we integrate a replanning mechanism to rework the global path when the robot is off-course for a certain distance from the global path or if a time limit $t_{lim}$ is reached without movement, e.g. when the robot is stuck.
 In that case, a global replanning will be triggered and a new sub-goal will be calculated based on the new global plan and current robot position.